aws-samples/aws-codedeploy-samples/conf-mgmt/puppet/masterless/README.md

 Using AWS CodeDeploy to Orchestrate Masterless Puppet
 =====================================================

-[Puppet](http://puppetlabs.com/) is a great tool for automating infrastructure management, but sometimes running and maintaining a central Puppet server – and ensuring that it's highly available – can be cost-prohibitive.
-So you turn to `puppet apply`, where you are fully responsible for orchestrating the distribution of modules and running puppet.
-Up until now, you've used a set of custom scripts (perhaps built on top of tools like Capistrano) to do that orchestration.
+[Puppet](http://puppetlabs.com/) is a great tool for automating infrastructure management.
+You may be familiar with using custom scripts (perhaps built on top of tools like Capistrano) to orchestrate application deployments.
 Here, we'll show you how AWS CodeDeploy can do all of the heavy lifting for you with almost no custom scripting.

 For this post, we'll start with an instance that already has the CodeDeploy agent installed.
 If you haven't already – or cleaned up afterwards – please complete *Step 1: Set Up an Amazon EC2 Instance*